Maratha Empire: Maratha–Mysore Wars

 The Marathas came into conflict with Tipu Sultan and his Kingdom of Mysore, leading to the Maratha–Mysore War in 1785.
 The war ended in 1787 with Tipu Sultan being defeated by the Marathas.
 The Maratha-Mysore war ended in April 1787 following the finalizing of the treaty of Gajendragad, as per which the Tipu Sultan of Mysore was obligated to pay 4.8 million rupees as a war cost to the Marathas and an annual tribute of 1.2 million rupees, in addition to returning all the territory captured by Hyder Ali.
 In 1791–92, large areas of the Maratha Confederacy suffered a massive population loss due to the Doji bara famine.

-In 1791, irregulars like lamaans, pindaris and purbias not Marathas raided and looted the temple of Sringeri Shankaracharya, killing and wounding many people, including Brahmins, plundering the monastery of all its valuable possessions, and desecrating the temple by displacing the image of goddess Sāradā.
+In 1791, Maratha irregulars like lamaans, pindaris and Purbias under the command of Parshuram Bhau, raided and looted the temple of Sringeri Shankaracharya, killing and wounding many people, including Brahmins, plundering the monastery of all its valuable possessions, and desecrating the temple by displacing the image of goddess Sāradā.